Cath127/mp1-new-york/README.md

 ## Testing

   Chrome developer tools were used to identify and address any problems.
-  The following issues were raised in my second mentor meeting:
+  The following suggestions were raised in my second mentor meeting:

   * To add an overlay to the hero image.
   * To make the website icon captions clickable.